open-source-labs/Reactime/readme.md

   <img src="demo.gif" alt="Demo of Reactime" style="width: 55%">
 </p>

 Reactime is a debugging tool for React developers.
-It records state whenever state is changed and allows user to jump to any previous recorded state.
+It records state whenever it is changed and allows the user to jump to any previously recorded state.

 This dev tool is for React apps using stateful components and prop drilling, and has beta support for Context API, conditional state routing, Hooks (useState) and functional components.